 - damage to the spinal cord (if you move)

 - brain herniation (if a brain mass is present)

-There is usually some discomfort during, and for a little while after, the test.
+There is usually some discomfort during the test that may last a little while after the test.

 Many people have a headache after a lumbar puncture.
 This should go away within 24 hours.
 Let your doctor know if it doesn’t.

 Your test results should be ready in a couple of days.
 According to the American Academy of Family Physicians, the normal range for an adult’s protein level is 18 to 58 milligrams per deciliter (mg/dL).
 Milligrams per deciliter is a measurement that looks at the concentration of something in an amount of fluid.